drkOluhv/drkOluhv.github.io/home/_tech_tutorials/1-transition-to-obsidian.md

 The .md files will be converted and exported to Desktop\OneNoteExport which can be placed into you Obsidian Vault folder.

-Special thanks to PageKey Tech for the great repository to make this conversion easy, feel free to checkout [PageKey Tech's Blog](https://pagekeytech.com)

 ## Learn How to Use Obsidian

 [Tech Tutorial Guide - How To Use Obsidian](/tech_tutorials/using-obsidian)

+---

+*Special thanks to PageKey Tech for the great repository to make this conversion easy, feel free to checkout* [PageKey Tech's Blog](https://pagekeytech.com)